As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

 Both you and your potential donor are busy so those settings typically keep the meetings from going too long.

-Lunches often go an hour or more, hence burning more precious campaign time.
+Lunches often last an hour or more, hence burning more precious campaign time.

-One of my most successful clients, three-term Riverside City Council-member Chris Mac Arthur is incredible at in person fundraising and offers this advice on fundraising.
+One of my most successful clients, a three-term City Councilman, Chris Mac Arthur is incredible at in-person fundraising and offers this advice on fundraising.

 2. In The Mail